ampx/Scheduler/README.md

   * *envVars* - set environment variable before running process

-**Web API Executor** - Get data from external API.
+**Rest Executor** - Get data from external API.
 Array returned by external server will be converted into a table, object into a row.
 Top level objects are converted into cells, nested objects will be in parents cell.

-* Executor name - *get*
+* Executor name - *rest*

 * Configurations
   * *argSet* - list of process arguments allowed from Grafana